Dorigh/Global-warming/README.md

   - The correlation between the number of tweets in each state and the political party of the state

-  - The frequency of tweets in different days of the week The focus was on this particular days because of the unexpected weather condition.
+  - The frequency of tweets in different days of the week.
+The focus was on this particular days because of the unexpected weather condition

 <img src="files/preview.jpg" alt = "plot" align="center" style="width:100%; margin:20px">